 - 2 tablespoons (30ml) vegetable oil

-- Dry chili flakes, to taste (optional)
+- Dry chile flakes, to taste (optional)

 If You Have a Mortar and Pestle (Recommended): Toast peanuts on a rimmed baking sheet in a 375°F oven or toaster oven until deep golden brown, about 5 minutes.
 Transfer to a plate to cool.
 Combine sugar and garlic in the mortar and pound with the pestle into a smooth paste.
 Add peanuts and pound to form a chunky paste.
 Add soy sauce, curry paste, and tamarind concentrate and firmly stir with a circular motion until a homogeneous chunky mixture is formed.
 Add vegetable oil and stir to combine.
 Add water to thin to a pourable but still thick consistency.
-Adjust heat with chili flakes, if desired.
+Adjust heat with chile flakes, if desired.

 If You Have a Food Processor: Toast peanuts on a rimmed baking sheet in a 375°F oven or toaster oven until deep golden brown, about 5 minutes.
 Transfer to a plate to cool.
 Combine peanuts, sugar, and garlic in the bowl of a food processor and pulse until a chunky paste is formed.
 Add soy sauce, curry paste, tamarind concentrate, and oil and process until a chunky homogeneous mixture is formed.
 Pulse in water, 1 tablespoon at a time, until sauce reaches a pourable but thick consistency.
-Adjust heat with chili flakes, if desired.
+Adjust heat with chile flakes, if desired.

 Sauce can be stored in a sealed container in the refrigerator for several weeks.